Video: Diabetes Patient Climbs to New Heights

-- Adjust food intake and insulin to manage blood sugar during exercise, travel, and times of stress and sickness.
+- Adjust food intake and insulin to manage blood sugar during exercise, travel, and times of stress and illness

 What we provide:

-- 5 clinic locations in San Diego and Encinitas.
+- Multiple clinic locations in San Diego and Encinitas

 - Diabetes education classes in a group or individual setting for adults newly diagnosed with type 1 diabetes.
 See our Diabetes Self-Management Clinic.